gidavies/WebAppDevOpsLab/README.md

 1. Open a browser and navigate to your VSTS account https://*youraccountname*.visualstudio.com.
 2. In your VSTS account select New Project.
 <img src="images/L1_1.png" width="624"/>
 3. Give the project a name, e.g. Web App.
 Make sure that version control is set to Git and click Create.
+There is no reason not to choose to use TFVC but this lab has documented the steps for using Git.
 <img src="images/L1_2.png" width="624"/>
 4. Your VSTS team project has been created.
 You can add other people to the team if you want.
 <img src="images/L1_3.png" width="624"/>